DNWMNCR/JavaForSmallTeams/tests/200_think_units_not_methods.md

 Testing in terms of methods is effectively the same as saying that a *unit* is a method.
 It is easy to show why this does not always work.

-If we were to try and write a unit test for the `push` method of `java.util.Stack` we might end up with something like
+If we were to try and write a unit test for the `push` method of `java.util.Stack` we might end up with something like:

 ```java
 @Test